Lou Piniella: Broadcasting career

-Fox fired Lyons for making the above remarks, which they determined to be insensitive.
-Piniella later defended Lyons saying Lyons was "a man" and that "There isn't a racist bone in his [Lyons'] body.
-Not one.
-I've known the guy personally.
-He was kidding with me, nothing more and nothing less."

 On February 22, 2012, it was announced Piniella would join the YES Network as an analyst for Yankees games.
 He made his YES debut on March 4 during a Yankees-Phillies spring training game.
 He left the network after the season.

 Personal life

 Piniella married his wife Anita (Garcia) in 1967, and together they have three children.

-Piniella suffered what was described as a "mini-stroke" in June 2017, but sufficiently recovered to resume his role as senior advisor to baseball operations with the Cincinnati Reds for the 2018 season.
+Piniella suffered a mini-stroke in June 2017, but sufficiently recovered to resume his role as senior advisor to baseball operations with the Cincinnati Reds for the 2018 season.
+He was also diagnosed with prostate cancer.

 Hall of Fame consideration

-Piniella has been a candidate for election to the Baseball Hall of Fame by the Veterans Committee twice, in 2016 and 2018, but has thus far failed to be elected.
+Piniella has been a candidate for election to the Baseball Hall of Fame by the Veterans Committee three times, in 2016, 2018, and 2023 but has thus far failed to be elected.
 In 2018 he received 11 of a required 12 votes for the 2019 induction class.
+On the ballot for December 2023, he again received eleven votes, one short of induction.